-I generally won’t apply an oil every night, however, whenever my skin is feeling especially dry this is a great hit of hydration.
-I will apply this oil after using a derma-roller – it leaves your skin feeling dewy and will be amazed at how much your skin absorbs!
-The Marula Oil is antioxidant-rich and contains a bunch of great ingredients that will help you achieve plump and glowing skin.
+I generally won’t apply an oil every night, however, whenever my skin is feeling especially dry or dull, a good facial oil can provide that extra layer of moisture.
+I sometimes apply the cold-pressed Marula Oil after using a derma or jade roller or as the final step in my skincare routine.
+It leaves your skin feeling dewy and will be amazed at how much your skin absorbs!
+The Organic Marula Oil is antioxidant-rich and contains a bunch of great ingredients that will help you achieve plump and glowing skin.
 The best part?
 This is a fraction of the price compared to other well-known skincare brands.

 This a holy grail product for those in the beauty community.
 For anyone looking to target signs of age, this is a must-have product in your routine.
 Other than sunscreen, this is one of the most effective ways to prevent ageing.
 This product can be used to treat skin concerns like pigmentation, acne and ageing.
 This product can make your skin more sensitive to UV rays so it would be recommended to apply it at night and a maximum of four times per week (you can alternate with other serums).
 While sunscreen should already form part of your skincare routine, it will be essential if you start working with retinol.

 If you are just forming a skincare routine, this is a great introduction to retinol and the earlier you start using it the better.
 You will thank yourself when you are older!

 I will apply a Lactic Acid about once a week (depending on what condition my skin is in).
 This product is designed to exfoliate the skin.
 It can sometimes sting a little on application, especially if you have sensitive skin, so it’s recommended to ease the product into your routine.
 Lactic Acid works to exfoliate the skin and improve radiance.